Alternative College Credit

 Foreign Language Equivalencies

-Academic credit for proficiency in a foreign language may be granted through an oral proficiency interview and writing proficiency test.
+Academic credit for proficiency in a foreign language may be granted through the High School Seal of Biliteracy or ACTFL Proficiency Assessment.
 The procedure is standardized in order to assess global speaking ability, measuring language production holistically by determining patterns of strengths and weaknesses.
-The proficiency levels are established by the American Council for the Teaching of Foreign Language.